Maverick0351a/Oscillink/README.md

 - Whitepaper: Oscillink — A Symmetric Positive Definite Lattice for Scalable Working Memory & Hallucination Control (`OscillinkWhitepaper.tex`)
 - Examples: `examples/quickstart.py`, `examples/diffusion_gated.py`
 - Notebooks: `notebooks/`

+## What people are saying

+“Oscillink represents a significant innovation in AI memory systems with strong theoretical foundations, excellent engineering, and production-ready implementation.
+The combination of novel physics-inspired algorithms, comprehensive cloud infrastructure, and proven results in hallucination reduction makes this a compelling solution for enterprises seeking reliable AI systems.
+The codebase demonstrates professional software engineering practices with extensive testing, documentation, and operational considerations for production deployment.”

+_— Independent review_

 ## Security & compliance